gschmutz/bigdata-spark-workshop/05-spark-getting-started/README.md

 To check the results in HDFS or MinIO, perform the following commands.

-For HDFS, do an ls and a cat to display the content:
+For HDFS (if platform with `hdfs` flavour), do an ls and a cat to display the content:

 ```bash
 docker exec -ti namenode hadoop fs -ls hdfs://namenode:9000/user/hue/wordcount/result